ready for love?

 Jurgen has never really been exposed to babies or young kids so unsure how he would go.
 But he is ok with kids he’s encountered who know how to act around a dog.
 He is typically very sweet, calm, laid back and cannot recall him ever getting angry or snappy.

-Please contact JOHN on 0481 590 877.
+Please contact JOHN on [details removed].
 Jurgen will remain in his home until JOHN has made a decision about his new family.

 Please note that as a private rehoming, we know only what Jurgen’s owner has told us.
 He is not in care with Beagle Rescue NSW and we have not assessed him.
 Jurgen’s owner will field all enquiries and make all decisions regarding his new home.
 Once Jurgen’s new home is chosen, his current and new owners will need to complete and sign a Form C3A together, then lodge the completed form with council (no cost) to transfer his ownership details.
 Alternatively, ownership may be transferred online via the NSW Pet Registry (both current and new owners will need to register an account; current owner needs to ‘claim’ the dog, then transfer them to the new owner, new owner must ‘accept’ the dog to transfer ownership).